navidahmed-github/Lynkz-Shapes-Puzzle/README.md

 Hi There!

 This respository contains the solution to the shapes puzzle.
-This accomplished using a .NET 6 Web API Backend and a React.JS Frontend in substitution for Angluar, as approved by Justin.
+This was accomplished using a .NET 6 Web API Backend and a React.JS Frontend in substitution for Angluar, as approved by Justin.

 As with any repository good documentation is always good convention and as such see below for instructions on how to start: